jucax/meme-generator-project/Readme.md

-Contains all the files for a memev generator that allowed me to practice the basic contents.
+Contains all the files for a c generator that allowed me to practice the basic contents.